tanimul/Tanimul/README.md

 ## I'm an Android Application Developer!!
 SKILLS ->  ANDROID / JAVA / KOTLIN / DATA STRUCTURE / ALGORITHM /DATABASE/ C / PYTHON

-- 🔭 I’m currently working on  Android Projects
+- 🔭 currenty i am working as an Android developer @Prime It
 - 🌱 I’m currently learning Kotlin
 - 💬 Ask me about Android Development, Programming Language,Database, Alogorithm and Data Structure.
 - 🥅 2022 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to play
+- ⚡ Fun fact: I like outdoor games like cricket, football
 - 👯 I’m looking to collaborate with other developer

 ### Connect with me: